justin2004/weblog/DRAFTS/1G/README.md

 Now let's look at the implementation choices that were made and see what the cost of those choices is.

-A) Assertion: The paper is a type of "Paper"
+1) Assertion: The paper is a type of "Paper"
     - Implementation: node label "Paper"

 B) Assertion: The paper was published in a specific journal